chart21/CRGC/README.md

-# Completely Reusable Garbled Circuit (CRGC) Generator C++ Version
+# CRGC - Completely Reusable Garbled Circuits with Predictable Input Leakage

-Transform C++ functions and boolean circuits stored in [Bristol Fashion](https://homes.esat.kuleuven.be/~nsmart/MPC/) into CRGCs.
-Our program can transform high-level source code to a CRGC using:
+Transform a C++ functions or a boolean circuit stored in [Bristol Fashion](https://homes.esat.kuleuven.be/~nsmart/MPC/) into a CRGC.
+This library can transform high-level source code to a CRGC using:
 1. Any C++ file imported into this library
 2. Any boolean circuit compiled from C++ code using [emp-toolkit](https://github.com/emp-toolkit)
 3. Any boolean circuit compiled from C code using [CBMC-GC-2](https://gitlab.com/securityengineering/CBMC-GC-2/-/tree/master)

 Reusable garbled circuits constructed by this program do not rely on oblivious transfer or double encryption of each gate's truth table.
-Instead, we use different obfuscation techniques to obfuscate the circuit and the generator's secret input.
+Instead, we use different information-theoretic obfuscation techniques to obfuscate the circuit and the generator's secret input.

-Compared to Yao's Garbled Circuit protocol, the advantages are more efficient circuit evaluation and reusability of the constructed circuit for an arbitrary amount of evaluator inputs.
-The disadvantage of our approach is that a constructed circuit may leak some secret input bits and unobfuscated gates of the circuit to the evaluator.

-The generator can predict the leakage from a CRGC, assuming the worst case that the evaluator knows the exact construction of the boolean circuit beforehand.
+Compared to Yao's Garbled Circuit protocol, the advantages are more efficient circuit evaluation and reusability of the constructed circuit for an arbitrary number of evaluator inputs.
+The disadvantage of our approach is that a constructed circuit may leak some secret input bits to the evaluator.
+The generator can predict the input leakage from a CRGC before constructing it.

 The generator executable (party A) performs the following steps:

 1. It imports a C++ function and converts it to a boolean circuit or imports a boolean circuit directly.